14 May 2010

 Sudanese man facing execution in Saudi Arabia over ‘sorcery’ charges

-Amnesty International has urged the Saudi Arabian authorities to intervene to halt the possibly imminent execution of a Sudanese man who was sentenced to death for “sorcery”.
+Amnesty International today urged the Saudi Arabian authorities to intervene to halt the possibly imminent execution of a Sudanese man who was sentenced to death for “sorcery”.

 Abdul Hamid Bin Hussain Bin Moustafa al-Fakki was sentenced to death by a Madina court on 27 March 2007, after he was accused of producing a spell that would lead to the reconciliation of his client’s divorced parents.

 Very little is known about his trial proceedings as they were held in secret.
 Three years since he was sentenced to death, it is not known what stage his case is at or if his execution has been scheduled, but it is likely to be imminent given the time that has elapsed.

 “‘Abdul Hamid al-Fakki appears to have been convicted solely for the peaceful exercise of his rights to freedom of expression and religion,” said Philip Luther, Deputy Director of Amnesty International’s Middle East and North Africa programme.

 “We are calling on King Abdullah of Saudi Arabia not to let this or other executions go ahead.”

 ‘Abdul Hamid Bin Hussain Bin Moustafa al-Fakki was arrested on 8 December 2005 in the city of Madina by the Mutawa’een (religious police), officially called the Committee for the Propagation of Virtue and Prevention of Vice (CPVPV).

 He was accused of practising sorcery, after being entrapped by the CPVPV.
 It is not clear why the authorities targeted him.
 A man working for the CPVPV approached ‘Abdul Hamid and asked him to produce a spell that would lead to the man’s father separating from his second wife and returning to his first wife, the man’s mother.